dedis/popstellar/be2-scala/docs/README.md

-:information_source: the database may easily be reset/purged by deleting the `database` folder entirely
+:information_source: the database may easily be reset/purged by deleting the `database` folder entirely.
+You may add the `-Dclean` flag at compilation for automatic database purge